 |Introductory reading suggestions||Reading suggestions to give you a taste of the different areas you can study in the degree.|

-|50 Religious Treasures of Cambridge||Introducing you to a range of artefacts and images from the museums, libraries and colleges of the University of Cambridge.|
+|50 Religious Treasures of Cambridge||A fascinating introduction to artefacts and images from museums, libraries and colleges of the University of Cambridge|

 |An Introduction to New Testament Greek||Ten units aimed at helping you get off to a flying start with New Testament Greek.|